tomer8007/kik-bot-api-unofficial/README.md

 - Search for groups and join them [Experimental]
 - Receive media content: camera, gallery, stickers
 - Add a kik user as a friend
+- Sending images

-Sending multimedia (images, videos) is not suported yet.
+Sending videos or recordings is not suported yet.

 ## Troubleshooting
 If you are on Windows and you are unable to install the lxml pacakge, use the binary installers from PyPi [here](https://pypi.python.org/pypi/lxml/3.3.5#downloads).